 Just do a quick google search of your local charities, and you’ll see a diverse need.
 Everything from animal shelters, senior care, children’s hospitals, and local parks could use help.
 Find an organization that matches your child’s interest!
 They will be excited to learn more and donate time, money or goods.

-This month, I’ve partnered with Gymboree and their #LocalLove campaign, to find ways kids can give back in their local community.
-In our home, we love reading and books, so we wanted to share our love of books with local children.
-I also happened to know a leader at a local literacy charity, Children’s Reading Partners!
+I’ve partnered with Gymboree to find ways kids can give back in their local community.
+We love reading and books, so we wanted to share our love of books with local children.
+I also happen to know a leader at a local literacy charity, Children’s Reading Partners!
 So we connected with them to show a little local love via our love of books!